ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/duy-31/CVE-2023-35636](https://github.com/duy-31/CVE-2023-35636) :  ![starts](https://img.shields.io/github/stars/duy-31/CVE-2023-35636.svg) ![forks](https://img.shields.io/github/forks/duy-31/CVE-2023-35636.svg)

 ## CVE-2023-35086
  It is identified a format string vulnerability in ASUS RT-AX56U V2 &amp; RT-AC86U.
 This vulnerability is caused by directly using input as a format string when calling syslog in logmessage_normal function, in the do_detwan_cgi module of httpd.
-An unauthenticated remote attacker without privilege can exploit this vulnerability to perform remote arbitrary code execution, arbitrary system operation or disrupt service.
+A remote attacker with administrator privilege can exploit this vulnerability to perform remote arbitrary code execution, arbitrary system operation or disrupt service.
 This issue affects RT-AX56U V2: 3.0.0.4.386_50460; RT-AC86U: 3.0.0.4_386_51529.